Lasting Power of Attorney

 What is the Softcopy LPA initiative about?

-Donors and donees of LPAs that are received by OPG from 1 August 2019 will be able to access a softcopy PDF of their registered LPA.
-Access of the Softcopy LPA will be through the OPG’s e-services portal
+For LPAs that are received by OPG from 1 August 2019, donors and donees will be able to access a softcopy PDF of their registered LPA through the OPG’s e-services portal

 What are the criteria to qualify someone to make an LPA?